gb160/gb160.github.io/info.md

 Please put your email address in the PayPal reference so I know who you are, and send me a quick email confirming your payment has been made, PayPal notifications are very often late/non existent.

-You will be issued a login that will activate the app on 1 device for 12 months.
-You will be entitled to free updates within that 12 months.

 # Installation and updating